29 November, 2023 – Episode 952 – Under the Beaver Moon

 WANT TO HELP TWIS?
 LEAVE A POSITIVE REVIEW FOR TWIS ON YOUR FAVORITE PODCAST PLATFORM TODAY!

-Do you have questions you want us to answer (don’t be afraid!
-We love questions!)?
+Do you have questions you want us to answer (like; where is our science group chat?)?
 Send us your questions!
 We will do our best to have answers!

 Leave us a message on our Facebook page, email Dr. Kiki, or find us on Mastodon Social if you can!